Skip to content

 # See recipes/oss/*.yaml for examples

 When to disable: If you need full code bodies preserved (not just signatures).
-Saves 2ms latency but gives up 3–6% compression.
+Disabling trims a little added latency but gives up the compression segmentation would otherwise provide.

 Strategy 3: Alias Compression (Moderate)